MechanicOfTheSequence/nosedocs-new/abe-now.md

 ### 2020-09-18 18:?? - (2020-09-05 p1)

 I noticed a few different resonances in their emotional scale.
-I used to go all the way down to depression and dispair when I had something come up, however I noticed that instead of going all the way down, the last few months or so I noticed I may only go down to discouragement or dissappointment.
+I used to go all the way down to depression and despair when I had something come up, however I noticed that instead of going all the way down, the last few months or so I noticed I may only go down to discouragement or dissappointment.

 lately though, I noticed that I only go down to pessimism though, then right back up.
 I like pessimism because it's a lot like doubt. typically I noticed that I when I do go down, I typically only go down to the range: